gm-infinite/MiniShell/TASKS.md

   **Progress:** [▮▯▯▯▯▯▯▯▯▯]
   **Difficulty:** —

-- **EXTRA NOTES**
+- ## EXTRA NOTES
-  commands work like this too:
+  - commands work like this too:
-    -"e""c""h""o" hello -> prints hello with newline -"e"c"ho" hello     -> prints hello with newline -"e"c "ho" hello    -> zsh: command not found: ec -"l""s"             -> same output as ls command as long as theres no seperating character for " or ' they count as one word
+    - "e""c""h""o" hello -> prints hello with newline
+    - "e"c"ho" hello     -> prints hello with newline
+    - "e"c "ho" hello    -> zsh: command not found: ec
+    - "l""s"             -> same output as ls command
+    - as long as theres no seperating character for " or ' they count as one word

   - echo with -n has weird interactions:
-    -echo -n hello      ->prints hello with NO newline -echo -nnnnnn hello ->prints hello with NO newline -echo hello -n      ->prints "hello -n" with newline -echo -nk hello     ->prints "-nk hello" with newline -echo -n -nn -nnn a ->prints "a" without newline -echo -n -nk -nnn a ->prints "-nk -nnn a" without newline -echo -n -nn -nkn a ->prints "-nkn a" without newline
+    - echo -n hello      ->prints hello with NO newline
+    - echo -nnnnnn hello ->prints hello with NO newline
+    - echo hello -n      ->prints "hello -n" with newline
+    - echo -nk hello     ->prints "-nk hello" with newline
+    - echo -n -nn -nnn a ->prints "a" without newline
+    - echo -n -nk -nnn a ->prints "-nk -nnn a" without newline
+    - echo -n -nn -nkn a ->prints "-nkn a" without newline
 ---